huan/brolog/README.md

 Here's two example:

 1. First example to demo easy to use in browser, and how it looks like npmlog.
-1. Second example to demo intergrate with angular DI & SystemJS.
+1. Second example to demo integrate with angular DI & SystemJS.

 ### 1. Super Easy to use in Browser